About Spark SQL¶

 When a WINDOWS function is too long, add a new code line to improve readability.

-That said, an OVER() clause that does not contain both PARTITION BY and ORDER BY may run into situations where a window function without PARTITION BY will result in Spark running 50 million rows through a single partition, which can cause a significant reduction in performance.
+That said, an OVER() clause that does not contain both PARTITION BY and ORDER BY may run into situations where a window function without PARTITION BY will result in Spark SQL running 50 million rows through a single partition, which can cause a significant reduction in performance.

 A common use in Amperity might look like this: